inasafe/inasafe-doc/docs/source/training/socialisation/functionality-datasets.rst

 is that anyone that has a background in programming would be able to make their own Impact function.
 Please see the |project_name| website for more information go to http://inasafe.org

-.. note:: For information on |project_name| functions please go to :doc:`../../user-docs/functions_doc`

 Exposure Layers Used in Practical
 ---------------------------------